aws-cloudformation/aws-guard-rules-registry/README.md

 | Amazon Web Services' Well-Architected Framework Reliability Pillar | wa-Reliability-Pillar | [Link](/mappings/rule_set_wa-Reliability-Pillar.json) |
 | AWS Guard rule set for Amazon Web Services' Well-Architected Framework Security Pillar | wa-Security-Pillar | [Link](/mappings/rule_set_wa-Security-Pillar.json) |

-## Developing Custom Rule Sets

-CFN-GUARD allows for teams to create multiple rule files and categorize them as a `rule set` so that you can validate your JSON- or YAML-formatted data against multiple rule files at the same time.
-The AWS Guard Rules Registry provides a centralized repository of Guard rule files which can be mapped into a rule set during the build process.
-To develop a rule set mapping file and submit your own Registry Rule Set see [CONTRIBUTING](CONTRIBUTING.md) for more information.

 ## Security